The Renters Rights Bill

 It will broadly include the following:

 There is no definite timescale for when the Bill will become law.
-But it is unlikely to be in 2024.
-The first half of next year seems more likely.
+But it is likely to be the summer or autumn of 2025.